Bod1eF/BlackJackGame/README.md

 # BlackJackGame
-A Black Jack Card Game made with JavaScript(JQuery), HTML, and CSS>
+A Black Jack Card Game made with JavaScript(JQuery), HTML, and CSS.